 Learning & Education Studies: Educational Technology, BS

-The Learning & Education Studies, BS with a concentration in Educational Technology will provide students with a strong background in the design, development and implementation of technology for a range of learning environments.
 Courses will introduce students to learning theory, designing and using technology to support learning, and issues encountered when deploying technology to schools, workplaces and informal learning spaces.
 The program culminates in a capstone course in which students work on a design project under the direction of one or more faculty members.

 Graduation Requirements